MicrosoftDocs/msix-docs/msix-src/packaging-tool/mpt-known-issues.md

 ---
 title: MSIX Packaging Tool Known Issues and Troubleshooting Tips
-description: Describes known issues and provides troubleshooting tips for the MSIX Packaging Tool. ms.date: 02/26/2019 ms.topic: article
+description: Describes known issues and provides troubleshooting tips for the MSIX Packaging Tool. ms.date: 10/04/2019 ms.topic: article
 keywords: msix packaging tool, known issues, troubleshooting ms.localizationpriority: medium ms.custom: RS5
 ---
-# MSIX Packaging Tool Known Issues and Troubleshooting Tips
+# Known issues and troubleshooting tips for the MSIX Packaging Tool

 This article describes known issues and provides troubleshooting tips to consider when converting your apps to MSIX using the MSIX Packaging Tool.

-## MSIX Packaging Tool Known Issues
+## Known issues

-### Acquiring the MSIX Packaging Tool - Insider Flight
+### Getting the latest Insider Preview build of the MSIX Packaging Tool

-If you have opted into our flighting group, make sure you have the correct version of the MSIX Packaging Tool.
-To do this, please do the following
+If you have opted into our [Insider Program](insider-program.md), make sure you have the correct version of the MSIX Packaging Tool:

-- Release notes – go to our Release Notes page to double check that the MSIX Packaging Tool app you have installed is the latest version that is available.
+- Go [here](insider-program.md#current-insider-preview-build) to determine the latest Insider Preview version, and confirm you have that version of the MSIX Packaging Tool installed.
-- Manually update through Microsoft Store app.
-If this option if available to you open the Microsoft Store app.
-Go to Downloads and Updates and click Get updates.
+- Manually update the MSIX Packaging tool through the Microsoft Store on your development computer.
+If this option if available to you, open the Store, go to **Downloads and updates**, and click **Get updates**.
-- Acquiring MSIX Packaging Tool offline – please follow the instructions highlighted on [this page]( https://docs.microsoft.com/en-us/windows/msix/packaging-tool/mpt-known-issues#getting-the-msix-packaging-tool-for-offline-use) to ensure you get the latest app through our offline process.
+- To install the MSIX Packaging Tool for offline use, follow [these instructions](#getting-the-msix-packaging-tool-for-offline-use) to ensure you get the latest app through our offline process.
-- Check whether you are in WSUS – see below
+- Check whether you are in an organization that uses Windows Server Update Services.
+If you are, follow [these instructions](#installing-msix-packaging-tool-driver-fod-in-wsus).
-- Check the [Release Notes]( https://docs.microsoft.com/en-us/windows/msix/packaging-tool/release-notes/history) to check the latest Release

-If you are interested in joining our Insider Program, click [here](https://aka.ms/MSIXPackagingPreviewProgram) for more information.
+If you are interested in joining our Insider Program, click [here](https://aka.ms/MSIXPackagingPreviewProgram).

 ### MSIX Packaging Tool driver considerations